wangziqi2013/wangziqi2013.github.io/_posts/2020-08-24-timestone.markdown

 1. How does each transaction find the volatile object in the write set?
 Is there a per-thread mapping table that maps the object's master address to its local write set address?

+2. Operation logging only works if re-execution has exactly the same semantics as the original execution.
+This is difficult to guarantee, especially if the arguments are also objects with pointers, or allocated on the stack, or library environments cannot be recovered.

 This paper presents TimeStone, a software transactional memory (STM) framework running on NVM, featuring high scalability and low write amplification.
 The paper points out that existing implementations of NVM data structures demonstrate various drawbacks.